esciencecenter-digital-skills/python-intermediate-development-tno/episodes/10-section1-intro.md

-We will use the [command line](https://en.wikipedia.org/wiki/Shell_\(computing\)) (also known as the command line shell/prompt/console) to run our Python code and interact with the version control tool Git and software sharing platform GitHub.
+We will use the [command line](https://en.wikipedia.org/wiki/Shell_\(computing\)) (also known as the command line shell/prompt/console) to run our Python code and interact with the version control tool Git and software sharing platform GitLab.
 We will also use command line tools [`venv`](https://docs.python.org/3/library/venv.html) and [`pip`](https://pip.pypa.io/en/stable/)